“Hate’s as good a thing as any to keep a person going. Batter then most.”

 The Hound is one of the better sculpts but the paint app lets it down a little.
 Repaints I’ve seen of it are amazing so the sculpt is there just the paint is lacking a bit.
 Hot Toys has set a pretty high bar for sculpts and paint apps as of late but smaller companies don’t sell the quantities of product that HT does and most just have not reached that level on mass-produced figures.

 The Hound comes with rooted hair.
 The hair is the same synthetic type found on many female figures with rooted hair.
 It’s a little “poofed” straight out of the box but responds well to some styling especially with a product.
-I use floor wax which was recommended from a painter/”hair guy” and helps give it that matted, thinned-out look especially on the scarred side of his head.
+I use floor wax which was recommended by a painter/”hair guy” and helps give it that matted, thinned-out look especially on the scarred side of his head.

 CLOTHING/ ACCESSORIES – 7/10